aleksandramedina/Performing-Robots/README.md

 Welcome to my **Performing Robots** repository.
 Here I will post my work from the class.

 These are the things I am currently working on 👩🏼‍💻:

-[ x ] Week 1 Lesson 1 class recording,
+[x] Week 1 Lesson 1 class recording,

 [ ] Week 1 Lesson 2 class recording.